Scholarship Opportunity - The Friends of the Gordon-Lee Mansion are now accepting scholarship applications.

 Welcome Friends!

-The Friends of the Gordon-Lee Mansion is a tax-exempt, non-profit organization that exists, in cooperation with the City of Chickamauga, to promote, preserve, enhance, and foster public awareness and appreciation of the historic significance of the Gordon-Lee Mansion.
+The Friends of the Gordon-Lee Mansion is a tax-exempt nonprofit organization that works in cooperation with the City of Chickamauga to promote, preserve, and enhance the Gordon-Lee Mansion, while fostering public awareness and appreciation of its historic significance.

 217 Cove Road